acorn-io/library/mariadb/README.md

 If you would like to add backups to an already running cluster, you can do:
 `acorn update [APP-NAME] --backup-schedule "0 0 * * *"`

-Backups are run from pod that will mount both the data volume from the `mariadb-0` replica and a separate backup volume.
-The job uses `mariabackup` to perform the backup of the database cluster.
+Backups are run from a pod that will mount both the data volume from the `mariadb-0` replica and a separate `mariadb-backup-vol` volume.
+The job uses the `mariabackup` user to perform the backup of the database cluster.

 #### Listing available backups